alexcorvi/apexo/docs/02-server.md

 4. **Maintaining**: Every server needs regular maintenance, always consider looking through your log files, monitoring your uptime and checking the overall health of your server.

 5. **Performance**: as your data begin to pile, you will need to scale your server accordingly, CouchDB has been designed beautifully for this.
 (Lookup CouchDB clustering & horizontal scaling).

----

-> Note: The supported version doesn't include any of the above (or below) steps, as you'll be using our HIPAA-compliant, secure, highly optimized and regularly maintained servers in addition to 24/7 priority support.
-You can subscribe to the supported version for only £299 / year.

-> Get the supported version using this link: [https://apexo.app/#start](https://apexo.app/#start)

----